vincenzochiovaro/vincenzochiovaro/README.md

 ### Hi there 👋 I am a hobbyist WebDeveloper with a working profiency in HTML and CSS.
-I have  a solid understanding of bootstrap and GIT version control.
+I have  a solid understanding of Bootstrap and GIT version control.
 I am currently expanding my skill set by studying JavaScript and React.

 - 🌱 I’m currently learning ...
 JavaScript